sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 The three expressions are evaluated in order.
 Expression-1 must return a list, map or string (the _sequence_) and the other two expressions must return integers (the _low_ and _high_ indices, respectively) for lists and strings, or non-collection values (the `begin` and `end` keys in the ordered map, respectively) for maps; otherwise, `E_TYPE` is raised.
 The `^` and `$` expression can be used in either or both of expression-2 and expression-3 just as before.

 If the low index is greater than the high index, then the empty string, list or map is returned, depending on whether the sequence is a string, list or map.
-Otherwise, both indices must be between 1 and the length of the sequence (for lists or strings) or valid keys (ofr maps); `E_RANGE` is raised if they are not.
+Otherwise, both indices must be between 1 and the length of the sequence (for lists or strings) or valid keys (for maps); `E_RANGE` is raised if they are not.
 A new list, map or string is returned that contains just the elements of the sequence with indices between the low/high and high/end bounds.

 ```
 "foobar"[2..$]                       =>  "oobar"